 - Eggplant chickpea curry

-- Vegetable coconut curry with pineapple
+- Vegetable coconut pineapple curry

 - Sweet potato curry